mareyna356/javascript-mock-bank-backend/README.md

 ```

 #### Change the name and/or age of an account holder specified by its id (claveCuentahabiente): `PATCH /cuentahabientes/:id`
-Body (it can include both of the keys, "nombre" and "edad", or only one of them):
+Body (it can include both of the keys, "nombre" and "edad", or only one of them; "edad" has to be a non-negative integer):
 ```
 {
   "nombre": string,